EdgarMex/OntoMamI/README.md

-# OntoMamI
-OntoMamI: Towards a Semantic Interoperability Ontology-Framework for Breast Cancer
+# OntoMamI: Towards a Semantic Interoperability Ontology-Framework for Breast Cancer
 <img width="82" height="20" alt="image" src="https://github.com/user-attachments/assets/ac236fd9-5abd-4ba8-ab42-0e8dd848fb22" />

 OntoMamI is a minimum viable prototype (MVP) of an operational ontology between ontologies for breast cancer, integrated with BI-RADS and connected to HL7 FHIR Foundation.
 The goal is to facilitate interoperability between clinical ontologies and imaging data (BI-RADS), with support for FHIR R5 serialization, DICOM reading, synthetic record generation (Diego), reasoning, and SPARQL queries.